Low Intensity Laser Therapy (LILT)

 Considerable cellular research concerning laser irradiation has been done since the 1970s.
 At that time the focus was primarily on wound healing due to the great clinical success using LILT.
 For obvious reasons, the studies related to this involved observing the actions of fibroblasts, lymphocytes, monocytes/macrophages as well as epithelial and endothelial cells.

-All studies exhibited positive effects on the healing mechanisms involved with the cells being tested, either by stimulation or inhibition.
+All studies exhibited the positive effects on the healing mechanisms involved with the cells being tested, either by stimulation or inhibition.
 As a result, one could explain why wounds heal faster with LILT.
-However, the exact mechanism is still unknown; The effect on the patient and how it affects healing is, however, known.
+However, the exact mechanism is still unknown; The effect on the patient and how it affects healing is however, known.
 What remains unknown is the exact mechanism by which light causes these photochemical reactions.

 Pain Relief